Punzia/EnthralGame/README.md

 # EnthralGame
-Some weird pixelated game in Unity
+A 2D Adventure game with pixelated graphics